rweigel/stats/hw.md

 2. Implement the calculation.
 Assume the mean of the $100$ men was 72 inches and the standard deviation was 3 inches.

 Save your answer to part 1. in a file named `HW1_2.md` or `HW1_2.pdf`.
 Save your answer to part 2. in a file named `HW1_2.py`.

+**Answer**

+In this problem, a single sample of $n=100$ was used to compute an average, $\overline{X}_o$ and standard deviation $s_o$.
+We do not know the population average $\mu$ but want to make a statement (or "inference") about it.

+Now do many (say 10,000) experiments of drawing a sample of $100$ values from a gaussian distribution with mean $\overline{X}_o$ and sample standard deviation $s_o$.
+That is, assume that the actual unknown population distribution has a mean and standard deviation equal to that from the sample.

+The percentage of $10,000$ experiments that had an $\overline{X}$ that was one inch larger or smaller than $\overline{X}_o$ is our estimate of the likelihood.

+The above is the basic process of inferential statistics.
+However, instead of doing a simulation of 10,000 experiments, one can use a table to look up the expected percentage when an infinite number of experiments are performed.

 ## Basic Concepts in Probability